-In contrast to ILS private transactions, cat bonds provide certain liquidity due to the secondary market.
-But their disadvantage lies in the fact that the cat bond market is comparatively small at approximately USD 26.1 bn (as of March 2018, excluding life and private cat bonds, source: Credit Suisse), and therefore imposes certain restrictions on the manager’s ability to select risks and construct a well-balanced portfolio.
-Furthermore, the market is heavily concentrated with approximately 65% of the outstanding cat bond volume exposed to US hurricane risks1.
+In contrast to ILS Private Transactions, Cat Bonds provide certain liquidity due to the secondary market.
+But their disadvantage lies in the fact that the cat bond market is comparatively small at approximately USD 28 bn1, and therefore imposes certain restrictions on the manager’s ability to select risks and construct a well-balanced portfolio.
+Furthermore, the market is heavily concentrated with approx. 65% of the outstanding cat bond volume exposed to US hurricane risks1.

 Cat bond prices are typically driven by seasonal factors (e.g. US hurricane season), catastrophe events, and supply and demand in the market.

-ILS private transactions allow unrated vehicles such as ILS funds to participate in the traditional reinsurance market.
-The structure is similar to that of cat bonds.
-The (re-)insurer transfers certain risks from its own balance sheet to the capital market (e.g. ILS fund).
+ILS Private Transactions allow vehicles such as ILS funds to participate in the traditional reinsurance market.
+The structure is similar to Cat Bonds, whereby the re/insurer transfers certain risks from its own balance sheet to the capital market (e.g. ILS fund).

-In contrast to cat bonds, ILS private transactions have a much higher entry barrier as profound (re-)insurance knowledge, long-standing relationships and an extensive infrastructure are required to be active in this segment of the ILS market.
-The great benefit of these transactions is the large investment universe of approximately USD 400 bn, which offers much broader potential for diversification.
+In contrast to Cat Bonds, ILS Private Transactions have a much higher entry barrier as profound (re-)insurance knowledge, long-standing relationships and an extensive infrastructure are required to be active in this segment of the ILS market.
+One important feature of these transactions is the large investment universe of approximately USD 400 bn, which offers much broader potential for diversification.

-ILS Private Transactions are bilateral contracts, illiquid in nature, not tradeable and usually have terms up to one year.
+ILS Private Transactions are bilateral contracts, illiquid in nature, not tradeable and usually have terms of up to one year.

-An industry loss warranty (ILW) is one possible structure of an ILS private transaction.
-It is a form of derivative or reinsurance contract whose trigger is based on the losses experienced by the whole insurance industry in connection with a predefined coverage (e.g. by peril(s) and region(s)), rather than by a specific company.
+An Industry Loss Warranty (ILW) is one possible structure of an ILS Private Transaction.
+It is a form of derivative or reinsurance contract whose trigger is typically based on the losses experienced by the whole insurance industry in connection with a predefined coverage (e.g. by peril(s) and region(s)), rather than by a specific company.
 It relies on external data providers who publish indices linked to the industry losses.

-Property Claims Services (PCS) are mostly used as index providers for US-related transactions, whereas PERILS is typically used as an index for European transactions, and Sigma (Swiss Re) or MRNC (Munich Re) is used for the rest of the world.
+Property Claims Services (PCS) is mostly used as index provider for US-related transactions, whereas PERILS, Sigma (Swiss Re), or MRNC (Munich Re) are used for the rest of the world.

-Quota share (QS) is another possible structure of an ILS private transaction.
-It is a form of proportional reinsurance in which the risk-taker (e.g. ILS fund) assumes a pro rata share of the cedent’s (e.g. the insurer’s) book of business for a specific region or risk class.
+Quota share (QS) is another possible structure of an ILS Private Transaction.
+It is a form of proportional reinsurance in which the risk taker (e.g. ILS fund) assumes a pro rata share of the cedent’s (e.g. reinsurer) book of business for a specific region or risk class.
 The two parties share the liability, premiums, and losses according to the agreed percentage, which indicates a full alignment of interests.
-The risk-taker typically pays a ceding and/or profit commission to the cedent to compensate for its expenses associated with underwriting the portfolio.
+The risk taker typically pays a ceding and/or profit commission to the cedent to compensate for its expenses associated with underwriting the portfolio.

-The advantage of this instrument is that the structure is relatively simple and allows an efficient use of capital.
-Furthermore, it can offer, for instance, ILS funds access to an attractive and diversified book of business in areas in which they are less experienced or have no direct access.
-For the cedent, it is an efficient way to limit the volatility in its own portfolio and to generate additional risk-free income in form of the ceding commission.
+The advantage of this instrument is that the structure is relatively simple and allows for an efficient use of capital.
+Furthermore, it can offer ILS funds access to an attractive and diversified book of business in areas in which they are less experienced or have no direct access.
+For the cedent, it is an efficient way to limit the volatility in their own portfolio and to generate additional risk-free income in the form of the ceding commission.